 Application Process and Timeline:

-- Campus Interviews will be scheduled after the September 13 campus deadline.
-Interviews take place in late September and/or early October.
+- The Campus Deadline is September 15, 2014 Interviews take place September 25 at the International & Exchange Student Center.
 You will be interviewed by a committee comprised of faculty from a broad range of academic disciplines.
 We will send the resulting evaluation of your application to Fulbright by the final Fulbright deadline in October.

 - You will receive a notification directly from Fulbright regarding your preliminary selection results in March.